szaumoor/ZSTweaks/README.md

 **Component 1318:** Make Flame of the North +2 affect all evil, not just chaotic evil

 Self explanatory

+**Comoponent 1322:** Make Flame of the North inflict +2 fire damage against trolls

+The backstory of the sword heavily implies it was involved in the slaughter of many trolls.
+Therefore, the sword can completely destroy trolls on hit by causing +2 fire damage on hit to trolls only.

 **Component 1390:** Make Staff of the Magi force a saving throw to dispel effects on hits